ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Review Process

 My recommendation for a lightweight review process is an asynchronous conversation in the document followed by a synchronous conflict resolution meeting (see Meetings and Time Management, page 28, for more on conflict resolution meetings).
-The author of the technical specification should, once they ve made some progress on the key elements of the project, circulate the document with other engineers who have sufficient context.
+The author of the technical specification should, once they've made some progress on the key elements of the project, circulate the document with other engineers who have sufficient context.
 The idea is for others to read the document and leave comments and questions in their own time.
 Many of these issues can be resolved quickly and asynchronously by the lead author, but some may be contentious or highly nuanced, requiring higher bandwidth communication.

 To close out the process, the author should schedule a meeting whose attendees are only those who have read the document and contributed in advance.
 The purpose of the meeting is to review open questions and conflicts and come to a resolution.
 The purpose of the meeting is not for the author to simply read the specification out loud to a bored or disinterested audience.
 If there are open questions that require further diligence to learn about and resolve, then do that offline and review the results with only the interested parties afterward.